peterkhe1999/CheatSheet/OSEP/README.md

 strrchr("cp", '/')          = nil
 ...
 geteuid()                   = 1000
-getenv("POSIXLY_CORRECT")   = nil
 ...
-fflush(0x7f717f0c0680)      = 0
 fclose(0x7f717f0c0680)      = 0
 +++ exited (status 1) +++
 ```

-ltrace is not installed by default on all Linux distributions.
-It can also be installed through the standard package repositories.

 In a real-world scenario, it is ideal to run this on the target machine if possible to ensure that the library calls correctly match the target's system and program configuration.

-geteuid function is a good candidate because it seems to only be called once during the application run, which limits how frequently our code will be executed.
-Using this function will limit redundant shells.
+`geteuid` function is a good candidate because it seems to only be called once during the application run, which limits how frequently our code will be executed.

+=> limit redundant shells.

 It takes no parameters and returns the user's UID number.

-Let's try to hook this call through our own malicious shared library.

-In our library, we'll simply redefine the geteuid function.
-We don't need to define a constructor function as we did in the previous examples.
-This is because we want to fire our payload when a library function is being called, rather than when the library is loaded.

-Also, this will allow us to "patch" what the library is doing and still retain its original behavior.

 `dlfcn.h` defines functions for interacting with the dynamic linking loader.